 JULY 30 6PM

-Ladies, be sure to mark your calendars for Thursday, July 30 at 6 p.m. when we will have our next UMW Dinner Meeting.
 Our guest speaker will be Chari Ridgeway of Calhoun Falls, SC who works at Abbeville Area Medical Center.
 She will share her moving personal testimony following her daughter’s tragic accident.
 The theme will be “And What Does the Lord Require of You?”
 We will also have our Pledge Service at this meeting – this brief agenda item gives the opportunity for you to make your financial pledge to the unit for 2016.
-In previous years, we have made our pledges in October – doing it instead in July gives our Treasurer, Pat Sharpe, the ability to better perform her duties.
 The following are committee members for our July dinner meeting: Emilee Groh, Linda Kidd, and Joan Wessels.
+All women are invited, hope to see you on Thursday!

 GREEN JACKETS BASEBALL NIGHT